 We're still able to determine most planning applications.

+Site visits are being undertaken with strict social distancing in place.
 Officers will contact applicants or their agent when a site visit is required and will set out the procedures to be followed.

 Application processing time frames